Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-350/assessment_guide.md

 ## *nginx-oliver automatic setup instructions*

-assumption is interface is ens160 - change if not the case
+assumption is interface is ens160 - change in commands if not the case

 ### Set temp IPs